Stages if you do not pay

 First Reminder Notice

 You should ensure that the payment reaches the council by the instalment date.
-If the payment is not received within 14 days of the instalment falling due, a Reminder Notice will be issued.
+If the payment is not received by the date it is due, a Reminder Notice will be issued.
 If you receive a Reminder, you should make the requested payment immediately.
 Should the payment not be received within seven days of the date of the Reminder, you will lose your right to pay by instalments; if after a further seven days the total balance outstanding has not been paid, a summons can be issued.

 Second Reminder Notice